kevin-j-m/kjm-blog/content/posts/at_rubyconf2024.md

 After I returned, it was time for early registration.
 I met some #RubyFriends and passed the afternoon with them.

+It seems like Kitty O'Sheas is the conference bar of choice after hours.
+At least, it was tonight.

 ## This Post Is In Progress And Will Update